Danielle Hogan [she/her] is an artist, writer, educator from Canada.

 Of Irish, Italian and French settler ancestry, Danielle lives as a guest, near Sitansisk [Saint Mary’s) New Brunswick, which sits on the unceeded and unsurrendered territory of the Wolastoqiyik, Peskotomuhkati, and Mi’kmaq Peoples.

-Hogan’s work in Instagram at @daniellehogan_artist
+Hogan’s work on Instagram at @daniellehogan_artist

 Photo credit: Kelly Baker Photography